What Is Severe OSA – Must-Know Facts

 Home Sleep Apnea Tests (HSATs):

-- Portable devices used at home.
+- Portable devices are used at home.

 - Measure airflow, blood oxygen levels, and breathing patterns.